-The lecture will be delivered on May 12 at the 2017 ACLS Annual Meeting.
+The lecture was delivered on May 12 at the 2017 ACLS Annual Meeting.

 From the lecture program: